- Civic AnalyticsLearn more

 The Urban Expansion program, led by Professor Shlomo Angel and supported jointly with the NYU Stern Urbanization Project, works with rapidly growing cities to better prepare them for their inevitable growth.Director’s Office LabsLearn more

 The Director’s Office, led by the Director of NYU Marron Institute, opportunely engages with researchers on urban-focused projects that can develop into full programs if they demonstrate impact and are viable.

 Neighborhoods are vital components of political power, social connectedness, and long-term well-being.
-The neighborhood in which one is born and raised has been found to have significant implications for various measures of health and opportunity.
-However, empirical studies of the relationship between neighborhood environmental factors and health impacts have been constrained by data limitations and methodological challenges, particularly in assessing the inter-relationships between nonlinear causal factors and outcomes.
-The challenge is unpacking the “black box” of neighborhood effects: we know that neighborhoods matter, but it is still unclear exactly why, and how people behave within them.
-Sensors can help provide more nuance about actual conditions in neighborhoods that are generally unobserved (like air quality and noise), and can also help us understand how people navigate their neighborhoods, what local services they use, and what public spaces they use or avoid.
+The neighborhood in which one is born and raised has been found to strongly influence health and opportunity.
+However, empirical studies of the relationship between neighborhood environmental factors and health impacts have been constrained by data limitations and methodological challenges, particularly in assessing the interrelationships between nonlinear causal factors and outcomes.
+The challenge is unpacking the black box of neighborhood effects: we know that neighborhoods matter, but it is still unclear exactly why and how people behave within them.
+Hyperlocal sensors and participatory data can provide more nuance about actual conditions in neighborhoods that are generally unobserved (like air quality and noise) and can also help us understand how people navigate their neighborhoods, what local services they use, and what public spaces they use or avoid.
 We address this challenge through our Neighborhood Exposome project.Crain’s New York BusinessPress/ Jul 13,2022Toronto StarPress/ Jan 06,2021CloseSign up for the Marron Institute Mailing List